rodrigo-j-goncalves/further-reading/README.md

 ## Features

 - This extension is done for and tested in quarto@revealjs documents (it may work in other cases, I don't know).
-- During a presentation/lecture you normally use links to other resources in case the user/student wants material for _further reading_.
+- During a presentation/lecture, you normally use links to other resources in case the user/student wants material for _further reading_.
 The purpose of this extension is to provide, in a single slide, a list of all those links.
-This means that by design **only external links are listed** (specifically http, https, ftp; let me know if you need another ones).
+This means that by design, **only external links are listed** (specifically http, https, ftp; let me know if you need another ones).
   -  Internal links are ignored, such as:
-    -  a link to a given slide within the current presentation (eg. `[Go to slide nr 4](#slide-id-4)`)
+    -  a link to a given slide within the current presentation (eg `[Go to slide nr 4](#slide-id-4)`)
     -  a link to go to the begining (`[Go to the start](#)`)
     -  a link/button to go back (`[Go back](javascript:history.back())`)
-- If a link appears multiple times during the presentation (in same or separate slides), it will be listed only once.
+- If a link appears multiple times during the presentation (in the same or separate slides), it will be listed only once.
+- The collected external links are listed in a single slide, let's call it the 'Further reading slide', which is automatically added at the end of the presentation every time you render your Qaurto document.
-- The collected external links are listed in a single slide, that can be customized (see below).
-If the links are many and potentially too many for a single slide, the slide turns into a scrollable one so the list can be accessed in all cases.
+- If the links are potentially too many for a single slide, the slide automatically turns into a scrollable one, so the list can be accessed in all cases.
+- The 'Further reading' slide can be customized (see below).
--  The slide has the following structure:
+-  The 'Further reading' slide has the following structure:
-    - Title of the slide (default: 'Further reading')
+    - Title of the slide (default: 'Further reading').
+This is applied as a `## header`
-    - Subtitle of the slide (default: 'All the links to other sources are listed below')
+    - Subtitle of the slide (default: 'All the links to other sources are listed below').
+This is added as 'normal slide text'.
-    - Scrolling message (default: 'Scroll down to see all links')
+    - Scrolling message (default: 'Scroll down to see all links').
+This is added as 'normal slide text'.

+## Who created this
+This filter is heavily based on James Balamuta's [linkate](https://github.com/coatless-quarto/linkate).
+I needed a bit more customization because I teach in Spanish and English, and wanted to use different languages, custom titles, and subtitles.
+The other feature I wanted is that the extension only lists the EXTERNAL links and ignores the internal links (within the current presentation).
+So the original creator is J. Balamuta; I just customized it for my needs and put it here in case anyone else finds it useful.

 ## Installing
 `quarto add rodrigo-j-goncalves/further-reading`

 ## Usage

 Simply add the filter to your YAML header:

  ```